 “What do you mean by that?”

 “I mean that under any system of all-around government regimentation or socialization, the powers-that-be disallow individuals starting up businesses freely — especially those businesses that pay people wages which other people willingly agree to be paid, or not.
-I ask again: who are you to presume what Pancho and I and everyone else values more?
-I ask you again: who are you to tell us what we should value more: subsistence farming or working for a wage that we’ve agreed to?”
+So I ask again: who are you to presume what Pancho and I and everyone else values more?
+I ask again: who are you to tell us what we should value more: subsistence farming or working for a wage that we’ve voluntarily agreed to?”

 The young man didn’t reply.